wwarthen/RomWBW/Source/Doc/Applications.md

 This application currently just displays a few lines of information briefly instructing a user how to format media.
-It performs no actual fucntion beyond this display currently.
+It performs no actual function beyond this display currently.

 ## Etymology